 Semantic search in Rails using sqlite-vec, Kamal and Docker

-I've been reading a lot about semantic search (kNN, BM25, RRF, etc.) both within Elasticsearch and in isolation).
-With the advent of LLMs and especially open-weights ones mixed with modern hardware, it's a perfect time to approach them in a pragmatic way.
+I’ve been reading a lot about search lately: kNN, BM25, RRF and related ideas, both within Elasticsearch and in isolation.
+With the advent of LLMs, especially open-weight models, plus modern hardware, it feels like a good time to approach some of this in a pragmatic way.

 The next step was to use a model from Hugging Face, create embeddings for all my articles then enable kNN search by using a local Docker container on my server.

-I have tested: EmbeddingGemma , Multilingual-E5-large and *E5-base .
-As a benchmark, I used my own articles and evaluated the results manually with a sample size of one (myself).
-Details:
+I tested: EmbeddingGemma , Multilingual-E5-large and *E5-base .
+As a benchmark, I used my own articles and evaluated the results manually with a sample size of one: myself.

 +--------------------------------------------------------------------------+